 Relational data sources you can connect to a specific query rather than the entire data source.
 This can be useful when you know correctly the information you require and understand how to write SQL queries.

 - Select Custom SQL in the connection dialog box.

 - Type or paste the query into the text box.
 The button in the upper right corner of the text box opens a larger editing window for more complex queries.

 Only the suitable fields show in the Tableau Data window when you end with the connection.

 If your SQL query indicates duplicate columns, you could get errors when you are trying to utilize one of the columns in Tableau.
 This will also happen even the query is valid.

-Go through the Tableau online courses to make an informed decision now.
+Go through the Tableau certification online courses to make an informed decision now.